Eadmer

-Eadmer or Edmer (/ˈɛdˌmər/; c.
+Eadmer or Edmer (/ˈɛdmər/; c.
 1060 - c.
 1126), also known as Eadmer of Canterbury OSB (Eadmerus Cantuariensis) was an English historian, theologian, and ecclesiastic.
 He is known for being a contemporary biographer of his archbishop and companion, Saint Anselm, in his Vita Anselmi, and chronicler in his Historia novorum in Anglia, which presents the public face of Anselm.
 Eadmer's history is written to support the primacy of the see of Canterbury over York, a central concern for Anselm.

 Life

 Eadmer was born of Anglo-Saxon parentage, shortly before the Norman conquest of England in 1066.
 He became a monk in the Benedictine monastery of Christ Church, Canterbury, where he made the acquaintance of Anselm, at that time visiting England as abbot of the Abbey of Bec.
 The intimacy was renewed when Anselm became archbishop of Canterbury in 1093; afterward Eadmer was not only Anselm's disciple, but also his friend and director, being formally appointed to this position by Pope Urban II.
 In 1120 he was nominated to the bishopric of St. Andrews (Cell Rígmonaid), but as the Scots would not recognize the authority of the see of Canterbury he was never consecrated, and soon afterwards he resigned his claim to the bishopric.
 His death is accepted as during or after 1126.